inadeqtfuturs/next-mdx-relations/README.md

 })
 ```

 `metaGenerators` have access to the `node` or `file`.
 Anything in the content or frontmatter of the file is available to add additional meta.
-Note that there parameters are not combined with the frontmatter in the file but placed in their own `param` object so as not to override anything static in the file itself.
+Note that these parameters are not combined with the frontmatter in the file but placed in their own `meta` object so as not to override anything static in the file itself.

 #### relationGenerators: object?